 Reddit users are extremely sensitive to marketing attempts.
 It shouldn’t come as a surprise if someone would check your posting history to see whether you’re a marketer or not.
 So make sure you “blend in”; link to quality content, post insightful comments on other’s posts, and use a 1 to 10 ratio when posting your own high-quality content.

 Becoming “successful” on Reddit takes a lot of time and effort.
-When your posts constantly get upvoted, your account gains “karma” points.
+When you post and get constant upvotes, your account gains “karma” points.
 Although the account’s karma doesn’t influence a post’s performance, it sure helps the individual build their credibility.

-To wrap it up, I think Reddit is a great channel you can use to increase traffic to your website, as long as you do your research and you commit to adding value to the community, not just shoving links in people’s face.
+To wrap it up, I think you should use Reddit to increase traffic to your website starting today, as long as you do your research and you commit to adding value to the community, not just shoving links in people’s face.
 This really makes a difference between people engaging with your content, and people reporting you for spam.

 Last but not least, even though I think it’s best not to flaunt your company’s name on Reddit and try to blend in, there are also situations when doing so could prove more effective than any other strategy you could think of.
 So don’t hesitate to jump in and help if you can.
 Here’s an example from HTC: